Zonoxx/LearnToType/frontend/README.md

 # Change word list

 You can edit the word list in /utils/WordList.ts to whatever you want.
-The current list is optimized for german, child-appropriate wors
+The current list is optimized for german, child-appropriate 4-5 letter words.